coreypnorris/address-book/README.md

 To use it just download the zip file and open the index.html file in your web browser of choice.

-I built this project while I was a student at [Epicodus](http://www.epicodus.com/).
+We built this project while we were students at [Epicodus](http://www.epicodus.com/).
 This exercise was meant to teach us about [Relationships among objects](http://www.learnhowtoprogram.com/lessons/relationships-among-objects) in object-oriented programming.
 Each contact in the address book has multiple phone numbers and addresses instead of just one.